-A minimum of 12 practical lessons per year for Grades 10 and 11, and 8 per year for Grade 12 are required.
-Suggestions for products to prepare are given, but teachers may choose similar or more advanced products, according to current culinary trends.
-Refer to the CAPS document, pages 15 and 16.
+A minimum of 12 practical lessons per year for Grades 10 and 11, and 6 per year for Grade 12 are required.
+Suggestions for products to prepare are given, but teachers may choose similar or more advanced products, according to current trends.